SUNY Cortland Curriculum Change Guide

 - Consideration by the Provost

 After recommendation by the CCRC or the GFEC, the Provost responds to the proposal.
 If approval is granted for an alteration to an existing course or a new course, that course appears in the next College Catalog and may be scheduled for the next academic year.
 If approval is granted for a new program or a new degree, or a significant program alteration, the proposal must be forwarded to Albany for SUNY and SED approval.

 - SUNY System Review and State Education Department Registration

-All new programs or degrees, additions or deletions of concentrations, as well as all changes in teacher preparation areas must be approved by SUNY System.
+All new programs or degrees, significant program alterations, additions or deletions of concentrations, as well as all changes in teacher preparation areas must be approved by SUNY System.
 The proposal then must be approved and registered by the State Education Department before any publishing of or admission to the program.